 You May Qualify for Free Legal Assistance

-If you’re confused by all these rules and exceptions about who can or can’t garnish your payments, you’re not alone.
-The laws regarding disability benefits and garnishment are complex and ever-changing.
+Confused by all these rules and exceptions about who can or can’t garnish your payments?
+You’re not alone.
+The laws regarding disability benefits and garnishment are both complex and ever-changing.
 Your best bet is to sit down with an experienced Social Security attorney or disability advocate to review your circumstances.
-Our disability advocates provide free legal consultations so you can meet in person and get answers to all your questions.
-To see if you may qualify for free legal assistance, click the button below to start your claim evaluation now.
+Our disability advocates provide free legal consultations to answer all your questions.